We support Lance and approve all positive comments. If you don’t have anything nice to say, this is probably not the place for it.

 You helped my brother get through cancer - my family and I are so thankful for that inspiration.
 There is nobody who hasnt made mistakes - wishing you all the best!

 This one comes from elle on Jan 27th, 2013.

 Now is the time to show your character.
 How you handle this explosion in your life will show you, and others, who you really are.
 Grace under pressure is not for the timid or weak.
 I believe you can do this.
 This is an opportunity of a lifetime to un-kink your karma and reach heights that you can't even imagine.
 For me, you will always be a fierce competitor and this strength will serve you well.
 Good luck Lance

 Support provided by Patty on Jan 27th, 2013.

 tbh...
 I don't see what you did wrong.
 If you were smart enough to think of a better strategy, then good for you!
 Part of any competition find ways to give yourself a competitive edge.
 It's not like you murdered your competitors.
 People are so uptight.
 Stay strong Lance, I believe in you.
 You are still a role model.

-Posted by Savannah on Jan 27th, 2013.
+This message was contributed by Savannah on Jan 27th, 2013.

 Still a huge fan and supporter.
 You have done a whole lot more than win races.
 You have given millions of people hope.
 I watched the Oprah interview and am glad you told the truth.
 Do what you have to do to make yourself at peace with it all.
 A whole lot of us still believe in you.